 The multiple pre-filters will provide a more thorough clean.
 Two of them are optional and can be removed if not needed.

 One is a washable foam filter that captures particles such as dust and hair.
-There’s also an odor-reducing pre-filter, which absorbs unpleasant odors as well as smoke.
+There’s also an odor-reducing pre-filter, which absorbs unpleasant odors and smoke.

 After the air has traveled through the multiple pre-filters, it’ll enter the permanent filter.
-Here, the Advanced iFD QuietClean technology will remove up to 99.9 percent of particles at the size of 0.3 microns.
+Here, the Advanced iFD QuietClean technology will remove up to 99.9 percent of particles at 0.3 microns.

 Five Cleaning Settings

-To make this purifier even more efficient, you can choose between five cleaning settings.
-These include germ, allergen, general, sleep and max.
+You can choose between five cleaning settings to make this purifier even more efficient.
+These include germ, allergen, general, sleep, and max.
 You can also set the fan speed to your desired level.

-The Honeywell AirGenius is covered by a five-year warranty.
+A five-year warranty covers the Honeywell AirGenius.
 This can bring you peace of mind when purchasing and installing.
-If there are any defects or malfunctions due to manufacturing, you’re covered.
+You’re covered if any defects or malfunctions due to manufacturing.

-Lights that can’t be turned off is a common complaint with various air purifiers.
+Lights you can’t turn off are common complaints with various air purifiers.
 Unfortunately, this is no different.
-Several customers were disappointed that the lights didn’t turn off even when in sleep mode.
+Several customers were disappointed that the lights didn’t turn off even in sleep mode.